Domain Names

 What is an FQDN?

-A Fully Qualified Domain Name (FQDN) is a complete domain name that provides a detailed, clear path to a specific device or service within a network.
-This path is used to accurately direct traffic across a network or the “internet” rather than using the IP address the FQDN is mapped to.
-These requests include both web and email and, are part of DNS (Domain Name System).
+A Fully Qualified Domain Name (FQDN) is a complete domain name that directs traffic to a specific device or service within a network.
+It provides a clear path across a network or the internet instead of relying on an IP address.
+FQDNs map to both web and email services and are part of the Domain Name System (DNS).

 Key Components of an FQDN